 Approach

-Due to space constraints, we explain the rules for com- pilation by example, using a C-like syntax; the complete rules are given in Appendix G. Each rule performs up to three tasks: (a) conversion of e to A-normal form; (b) in- sertion of dynamic checks and bound widening expressions; and (c) generate right pointer accessing expressions based on modes.
-A-normal form conversion is straightforward: compound expressions are handled by storing results of subexpressions into temporary variables, as in the following example.
+Due to space constraints, we explained the rules for compilation by example, using a C-like syntax; the complete rules are given in Appendix G. Each rule performs up to three tasks: (a) conversion of e to A-normal form; (b) insertion of dynamic checks and bound widening expressions; and (c) generate right pointer accessing expressions based on modes.
+A-normal form conversion is straightforward: compound expressions are managed by storing results of subexpressions into temporary variables, as in the following example.

 let a=x+1;